Rogersville, Missouri

-Rogersville is a city in Greene, Christian and Webster counties in the U.S. state of Missouri.
+Rogersville is a city in Greene and Webster counties in Missouri, United States, and is part of the Springfield, Missouri Metropolitan Area.
 As of the 2020 census, its population was 3,897.

 History

-Rogersville was named after Doctor Rogers, a pioneer settler.
+Rogersville was named after Isaac Rogers, a physician and pioneer settler.
 A post office called Rogersville has been in operation since 1882.
 The Citizens Bank of Rogersville was formed as a corporation on December 15, 1908, with $10,000 in capital stock.

 The history of Rogersville has been documented by the Citizens Bank of Rogersville and is shown below.

 The largest settlement in this area in the mid 1800s was Henderson, with a population of about 300.
 Henderson was located 16 miles east of Springfield in a valley, by a stream and on the mail highway.
 It was a perfect place for a town.

 In 1882, the Kansas City and Memphis Railroad came through two miles to the south of Henderson.
-When it became known that a depot was to be erected, a young physician, Dr. Isaac Rogers agreed to donate $50 to defray the expense of surveying and laying out lots and streets if they would use his name for the settlement.
+When it became known that a depot was to be erected, a young physician, Isaac Rogers, agreed to donate $50 to defray the expense of surveying and laying out lots and streets if they would use his name for the settlement.
 The original survey was done by J.J.
 Watts.

 The first postmaster was appointed in September 1882.
 Five rural carriers began in 1904 using horse and buggy.
 The population of Rogersville had grown to 450.
 School was held in the blacksmith shop in 1884.
 A community church, which housed a lodge hall on the second story, was built in 1885.
 A newspaper, The Rogersville Record, obtained a "second class matter permit" at the post office in October 1915.
 The first bank opened in 1890 but failed during the Depression.
 The Citizens Bank of Rogersville was chartered in 1908.
 Rogersville was incorporated as a village in 1916.
 Some street lights were operating as early as 1927.
 In 1932, US Highway 60 was paved through town.

 There is no city, village or hamlet named "Logan."
 The Logan family donated the land on Farm Road 164, for the Logan Elementary School, built in 1955.
 In 1965, the K-8 Logan School District in southeast Greene County consolidated with the Rogersville School District in Webster County, and the combined entity became known as the Logan-Rogersville School District.